 (Photograph was taken by Halvor Ausland: barren land caribou migration to Deep River Fur Farm in 1936.)

 They were slaughtered by the thousands for they had reached the fringes of civilization.
 People came from a long way south to get in on the hunting.
 My guess, from what I observed, is that less than one-quarter of their number migrated north that spring, for I saw only a few small herds heading north when spring came.
 I saw, that year, five or six calves following one cow, for their own mothers had been killed.

 "Caribou cows and calves start off the migration north in April; the bulls follow along some time later.
 One year I was camped on their route and any time I woke up in the night I could hear them walking on the snow crust.

 "Another spring I was travelling alone on the lake ice when I saw a big herd of caribou lying on the ice, resting on their long migration to the barren lands.
 As I drew nearer they all got up and headed north, except for one yearling which continued to lie on the ice.
-I walked toward it quietly as I could and finally I was standing beside it.
+I walked toward it as quietly as I could and finally, I was standing beside it.
 The young bull was asleep, likely tired out by travelling with a herd of older bulls.
-I touched it with my foot, saying, "what's the matter, are you sick?"
+I touched it with my foot, saying, "What's the matter, are you sick?"
 It opened its eyes, looked at me, jumped up and headed north at a gallop.
 They knew in what direction they must go.